-The Audit Committee comprises Philip Swatman (as chairman), Sir Peter Burt and Paul McGill.
+The Audit Committee comprises Philip Swatman (as chairman), Michael Burt and Paul McGill.
 The Audit Committee will receive and review reports from management and the Company's auditors relating to the annual and interim accounts and the accounting and internal control systems in use by the Company.

 The Remuneration Committee comprises William Charnley (as chairman), Philip Swatman and Michael Burt.
 It is responsible for determining and agreeing with the Board the framework for the remuneration of the Executive Directors, the Company Secretary and such other members of the management as it is designated to consider.
 It is furthermore responsible for determining the total individual remuneration packages of each Director including, where appropriate, bonuses, incentive payments and share options.
 The Remuneration Committee will also liaise with the Nomination Committee to ensure that the remuneration of newly appointed executives is within the Company's overall policy.

-The Nomination Committee comprises Sir Peter Burt (as chairman) Philip Swatman and William Charnley.
+The Nomination Committee comprises Philip Swatman (as chairman), Paul McGill and William Charnley.
 It is responsible for reviewing the structure, size and composition of the Board, preparing a description of the role and capabilities required for a particular appointment and identifying and nominating candidates to fill Board positions as and when they arise.